vsajip/kscript/README.md

 -----------

-`kscript` is complemented by a support library to ease the writing of Kotlin scriptlets.
+`kscript` is complemented by a [support library](https://github.com/holgerbrandl/kscript-support-api) to ease the writing of Kotlin scriptlets.
 The latter includes solutions to common use-cases like argument parsing, data streaming, IO utilities, and various iterators to streamline the development of kscript applications.

-When using the direct script arguments the methods in the the `kscript.*` namespace are automatically imported by convention.
+When using the direct script arguments (like in the example below) the methods in the the `kscript.*` namespace and the corresponding dependency `de.mpicbg.scicomp:kscript:1.0` are automatically added as prefix to the script by convention.
 This allows for  sed-like constructs like

 ```bash
 cat some_big_file | kscript 'stdin.filter { "^de0[-0]*".toRegex().matches(it) }.map { it + "foo:" }.print()'